On the Square Peg Problem and Its Relatives: Inscribed crosspolytopes

-An economical $S_6$-CW-complex structure on $(S^2)^6$ is based on an $S_6$-cell decomposition of $\RR^2$ of V. A. Vassiliev \cite{Vas94}, which has few high dimensional cells. $\fatdiag_{(S^2)^6}$ is a subcomplex, so one can compute $H_2(X/_{G_{or}})\iso H^{10}((S^2)^6/_{G_{or}},(\fatdiag_{(S^2)^6})/_{G_{or}})$.
-The Smith normal form is used to compute this cellular cohomology and the LLL-algorithm to choose nice generators.
-The image in~$\ZZ_2$ is determined by computing second Stiefel-Whitney classes, which I implemented as obstruction classes.
+\paragraph{Remarks to the algorithm.} An economical $S_6$-CW-complex structure on $(S^2)^6$ is based on an $S_6$-cell decomposition of $\RR^2$ of Fuks~\cite{Fuks70cohomologyOfBraidGroupsMod2} and Vassiliev~\cite{Vas88braidGroupCohomAndAlgComplexity}, which has few high dimensional cells. $\fatdiag_{(S^2)^6}$ is a subcomplex, so one can compute The Smith normal form is used to compute this cellular cohomology and the LLL-algorithm to choose economical generators.
+The image in $\ZZ/2$ is determined by computing second Stiefel-Whitney classes, which have been implemented as obstruction classes.